jamashita/genitore/README.md

 ## Unscharfeleration\<P\>

 A class that handles Optional of Monad programming asynchronously.
-This class wraps a `Heisenberg` instance and changes its state based on the outcome of an asynchronous operation.
+This class wraps a `Heisenberg` instance, which represents the outcome of an asynchronous operation, and can change its state based on the outcome of that operation.

+Like `Promise`, the Unscharferelation class can handle multiple states, but it is more finely divided than `Promise`.
+The possible states are:

+- Successfully fulfilled: corresponds to a fulfilled state of `Promise`.
+- Unsuccessfully fulfilled: corresponds to a rejected state of `Promise`, but only for `null` and `undefined`.
+- Rejected: corresponds to a rejected state of `Promise`.
+- Pending: corresponds to a pending state of `Promise`.

 ### `Unscharferelation.all<P>(unscharferelations: Iterable<Unscharfeleration<P>>): Unscharfeleration<Array<P>>`